HarshNarayanJha/marble_momentum/README.md

 ## How to Play

 The game is pretty simple actually.
 At the start of each level, you may change the different components the level has.
-For example in some levels you can change the slop angle, and in some you can toggle fans on or off, or some other components.
-All of them allow for a lot of exciting paths that would guide the marble.
+For example, in some levels you can change the slop angle or path direction, and in some you can toggle fans on or off, or some other components.
+All of them allow for a lot of exciting ways that would guide the marble.

-After setting everything, press Space or click the Start button to roll the marble.
+After setting everything, press _Space_ or click the _Start_ button to roll the marble.
 Then just watch the marble roll and hope it lights up the switch.
 If not, try again with different settings.
+In some levels you can toggle some components after starting as well.
-You can press R or click the reload icon at the top to restart the level at any time.
+You can press _R_ or click the _Reload_ icon at the top to restart the level at any time.
 After hitting the light on, next level will be loaded automatically.
+If you fail, you can reload the level or it will be reloaded after a timeout.

-You can click the home button to go back to the main menu.
+You can click the _Home_ button to go back to the main menu.

 ## Where to Play